Alaska Natives: Demographics

 As of 2018, Alaska Natives constituted 15.4% of the overall Alaskan population.
 Earlier data from the Alaskan Natives Commission estimated approximately 86,000 Alaska Natives residing in Alaska in 1990, with an additional 17,000 living outside of the state.
 More recently, a 2013 study conducted by the Alaska Department of Labor and Workforce Development documented over 120,000 Alaska Native Individuals within Alaska.
 While a significant portion of the Alaska Native populations resides in smaller villages or remote regional hubs such as Nome, Dillingham, and Bethel, there has been a notable increase in the percentage living in urban areas.
 According to the 2010 census, 44% of Alaska Natives lived in urban areas, a rise from 38% recorded in the 2000 census.

+Population history

+The pre-contact population of Alaska Natives, in year 1750, before first European settlement, is estimated as around 93,800 people.
+In 1870 the native population of Alaska was still estimated as 70,000 people.
+However, the census of 1880 found only 32,996 Native Alaskans.
+The population of Alaska Natives then further declined to 25,450 people in 1910 (of whom 25,328 lived in Alaska and 122 in the rest of the United States).
+Since 1910 the population began rebounding, and it reached 168,826 people in year 2010.
+Of them 124,758 lived in Alaska and 44,068 in the rest of the United States.

 History

 The modern history of Alaska Natives began in the eighteenth century with the initial contact between Alaskan First Nations and Russian explorers sailing from Siberia.
 Subsequently, in the nineteenth century, British and American traders, coming mostly from eastern settlements in North America, arrived in the region.
 In some areas of Alaska, the active presence of Christian missionaries did not occur until the twentieth century.